On December 7th, 2020 USCIS announced it will officially:

-Eligibility: you may request DACA for the first time if you:
+Eligibility – You may request DACA for the first time if you:

 - Were born on or after June 15, 1981